-Electricity Repair category 2 Notes The electrical installation is dated as there are a lack of electrical sockets within some apartments.
-Further advice will be available from a NICEIC/SELECT registered electrician.
+Electricity Repair category 1 Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category 1

 Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
-It is assumed that gas appliances comply with relevant regulations.
+It is assumed that gas appliances comply